marcinn/json-rpc-server/README.md

 #### Using existing adaptors

-If you need quickly expose your service using Django, just use `jsonrpcserver-django` package, which contains ready to use adaptor:
+If you need quickly expose your service using Django, just use [damn simple JSON-RPC Django adaptor](https://pypi.python.org/pypi/damn-simple-jsonrpc-server-django), which contains ready to use adaptor:

 (urls.py)